Every Good Blog Post Needs These 9 Things

 So, what happens if you don't write your own meta description?
 Well, Google will just make one up for you (often the first line of your article), and it’s unlikely to be any good.

 Don’t make your meta description any longer than 160 characters because search engines usually shorten snippets longer than this.
+Finally, use a tool like StoryBase to check the predicted display on mobile and desktop.

 3. Have you revealed your name?